-In preparing this Annual Plan it was necessary for Council to make a number of assumptions about the future.
+In preparing this Long Term Plan it was necessary for Council to make a number of assumptions about the future.
 The following tables identify those forecasting assumptions which are significant in that if actual future events differ from the assumptions, it could result in material variances to this Plan.
 The table also identifies the risks that underlie those assumptions, the reason for that risk, and an estimate of the potential impact on the Plan if the assumption is not realised.

 A number of assumptions have such a high level of uncertainty the financial impact of a change in the assumption is not able to be quantified.
-In these situations a description of the impact has been provided.
+In these situations, a description of the impact has been provided.

-Assumption Level of Uncertainty Mitigations, Reasons and Financial Impact of Uncertainty 1.
-Capital Programme and infrastructure assets 1.1 Capital Works.
-Programmes and projects are assumed to be delivered within budget and on time.
+Assumption Risk Level of Uncertainty Mitigations, Reasons and Financial Impact of Uncertainty Capital Programme and infrastructure assets Capital Works.
+Programmes and projects are assumed to be delivered within budget and on time and to required quality specifications.
 The capital programme is generally managed within overall budget allocations requiring changes to programme or project budget to be found within available budgets.
-At a corporate level provision is made for delayed delivery by forecasting an annual capital budget carry forward based on delivery trends.
+At a corporate level provision is made for delayed delivery by forecasting an annual capital budget carry forward based on historic delivery trends.
 There may also be some projects delivered ahead of forecast and these will be managed within borrowing allowances via bring backs.
-If actual costs will vary from estimates, due to higher input price and/or delivery delays, then this could result in budget shortfalls.
+If actual costs will vary from estimates, due to higher input prices and/or delivery delays, then this could result in budget shortfalls.
 However, Council has tendered significant work and estimates are based on the best available information.
 Delays could also be due to consenting and consultation requirements.
 See also 3.8 for Covid impact.
-Moderate/ Low To the extent possible, Council looks to proactively manage the delivery of capital works, substituting projects within a programme where necessary.
-Projects that are unable to be completed as planned in the Annual Plan may be carried forward.
+High To the extent possible Council staff seek to proactively manage the delivery of capital works, substituting projects within a programme where necessary.
+Those that are unable to be completed as planned in any year of the Long Term Plan may be carried forward.
 The implications of this are: Possible additional reactive opex; not all delays lead to additional costs.
 Possible reduction in opex if the delay relates to a new facility that isn't self-funding.
 Projects may cost more than planned due to inflation.
 Less funds will need to be borrowed in the short term.
+Delaying new borrowing will impact on the timing of financing costs.
+Possible reduction to levels of service provided.